Hamburger

 The BoD convenes at the registered address of the company, but may also convene inside or outside Greece if provided in the articles of association or all members are present or represented.
 Another way of holding a meeting is by teleconference.
 The BoD is convened each time it must take a decision within its scope of authority.

-Limited Liability Company (L.T.D.)
+Limited Liability Company (L.L.C.)

 Provisions of articles of association determine any meeting requirements if there is more than 1 director.